vijayanajay/simplest/docs/architecture.md

-# MEQSAP Architecture Document - v2.3 (Revised)
+# MEQSAP Architecture Document - v2.3 (Final, Revised)

-**Document Version:** v2.3, Updated June 5, 2025, based on review feedback.
+**Document Version:** v2.3 (Final, Revised), Updated June 12, 2025.
-**Previous Version:** v2.3 (Initial)
+**Previous Version:** v2.3 (Final, Unabridged)

 ## Technical Summary

 This document outlines the architecture for the Minimum Viable Quantitative Strategy Analysis Pipeline (MEQSAP).
 The system is designed as a command-line tool that orchestrates a suite of powerful, existing Python libraries to provide an end-to-end backtesting and analysis workflow.
-It takes a simple YAML configuration file as input, runs a backtest, performs a series of validation and robustness checks, and presents a clear verdict in the terminal.

-**Version 2.2 Foundation:** This version incorporated the **Enhanced Indicator & Parameter Definition Framework** (`meqsap_indicators_core`) and introduced the **Phase 2: Parameter Optimization Engine (Single Indicator)** as defined in PRD v2.2.
+**Version 2.2 Foundation:** This architecture incorporated the **Enhanced Indicator & Parameter Definition Framework** (`meqsap_indicators_core`) and the **Parameter Optimization Engine** (`meqsap_optimizer`) using Optuna.

-**Version 2.3 Revisions (Current - Revised):** This version incorporates review feedback to further refine the v2.3 architecture, ensuring closer alignment with PRD v2.2 requirements and enhancing clarity for future development.
+**Version 2.3 Revisions (Current - Revised):** This version incorporates the requirements from **PRD v2.3 (Epic 5)**, introducing a robust comparative analysis framework.
 Key architectural updates include:
-*   Explicit definition of the **objective function registry** and **`ObjectiveFunction` protocol** within `meqsap_optimizer.objectives`.
-*   Detailed specification of **optimization progress reporting** mechanisms (Optuna callbacks integrated with `rich` progress bars).
-*   Clear methodology for calculating **constraint adherence metrics**, particularly `pct_trades_in_target_hold_period`.
-*   Enhanced **error handling strategies** within the optimization loop, reflected in sequence diagrams.
-*   Clarified integration of **PDF reporting for optimized strategies**.
-*   Introduction of **extension points** and explicit **roadmap alignment** to better prepare for future phases (Phases 3-10).
-*   Recommendation for **Optuna's RDB storage** for trial history logging and future persistence.
-*   Proposal for a **`TradeConstraint` protocol** for more formal and extensible constraint handling.
+* **Baseline Strategy Comparison:** The core workflow is updated to run a second backtest for a user-defined baseline strategy (e.g., Buy & Hold), enabling direct performance comparison.
+* **Advanced HTML Reporting:** Integration of the `QuantStats` library into the `reporting` module to generate comprehensive, comparative HTML reports via a new `--report-html` flag.
+* **Enhanced Reporting Architecture:** The `reporting` module will adopt a **Strategy design pattern** to cleanly manage multiple report formats (Terminal, PDF, HTML), improving modularity and extensibility.
+* **New Data Models:** Introduction of a `ComparativeAnalysisResult` to hold results for both the candidate and baseline strategies, and updates to `StrategyConfig` to include a `baseline_config` block.
+* **CLI Enhancements:** Addition of `--report-html` and `--no-baseline` flags to provide users with greater control over output and performance.
+* **Resilience:** The backtesting process is designed to gracefully handle failures in the baseline strategy run, ensuring the primary analysis can still complete.

-The primary goal remains to validate a high-level orchestration approach, prioritizing rapid development and reliability by leveraging battle-tested components to solve the immediate requirements for automated parameter tuning.
+The primary goal is to validate a high-level orchestration approach, prioritizing rapid development and reliability by leveraging battle-tested components.

 ## High-Level Overview